100000000x/website/_posts/2020-10-25-react-routing-components-signup-login.md

 export default createRootReducer;
 ```

 If we will create a new reducer for a component we will add it here.
+It is the main reducer that concatenates all component's reducers from the application.

 Then, we need to add **Store** to our application.
 Please add `Root.js` file in `frontend/src` directory: